-Figure 17—TDD Beamforming Information field format
+Figure 17b—TDD Beamforming Information field format (TDD group BF)

 Modifications: Please add a paragragh after line 19 of page 93 as follows:

-Modifications: Please modify line 12 of page 331 as follows:

-AckCountIndex is the Ack Count Index subfield value from the respective TDD SSW frame

-Modifications: Please modify line 8 of page 332 as follows:

-AckCountIndex is the Ack Count Index subfield value from the respective TDD SSW frame
+The Ack Count Index subfield indicates the number of the TDD SSW Ack frames that have been sent before the current TDD SSW Ack frame within the same TDD slot.
+The Ack Count Index subfield is set to 0 if no TDD SSW Ack frame is transmitted before the current TDD SSW Ack frame in the same TDD slot, and increases by one for each transmission of a TDD SSW Ack frame within the same TDD slot.

 Modifications: Please modify line 1-2 of page 331 as follows:

-ResponderFeedbackOffsetn – [AckCountIndex × TXTIME(TDD Ack) + (CountIndex + 1 –AckCountIndex) × TXTIME(TDD SSW) + (CountIndex × SBIFS)] (7)
+ResponderFeedbackOffsetn – [AckCountIndex × TXTIME(TDD SSW Ack) + (CountIndex + 1 –AckCountIndex) × TXTIME(TDD SSW) + (CountIndex × SBIFS)] (7)

-Modifications: Please change “TDD Ack” to “TDD Ack” in line 15 of page 331 (i.e., Figure 156).
+Modifications: Please change “TDD Ack” to “TDD SSW Ack” in line 15 of page 331 (i.e., Figure 156).

 Modifications: Please modify line 22-23 of page 331 as follows:

-InitiatorAckOffsetn – [AckCountIndex × TXTIME(TDD Ack) + (CountIndex + 1 – AckCountIndex) × TXTIME(TDD SSW) + (Count Index × SBIFS)] (8)
+InitiatorAckOffsetn – [AckCountIndex × TXTIME(TDD SSW Ack) + (CountIndex + 1 – AckCountIndex) × TXTIME(TDD SSW) + (Count Index × SBIFS)] (8)

 Modifications: Please modify line 44 of page 332 as follows:

-AckCountIndex is the Ack Count Index subfield value from the respective TDD SSW frame
+AckCountIndex is the Ack Count Index subfield value from the transmitted TDD SSW Ack frame

 Modifications: Please modify line 14 of page 333 as follows:

-AckCountIndex is the Ack Count Index subfield value from the respective TDD SSW frame
+AckCountIndex is the Ack Count Index subfield value from the transmitted TDD SSW Ack frame

 Modifications: Please modify line 35 of page 332 as follows:

-InitiatorTransmitOffset – [AckCountIndex × TXTIME(TDD Ack) + (CountIndex + 1 – AckCountIndex) × TXTIME(TDD SSW) + (Count Index × SBIFS)] (9)
+InitiatorTransmitOffset – [(AckCountIndex+1) × TXTIME(TDD SSW Ack) + (CountIndex – AckCountIndex) × TXTIME(TDD SSW) + (Count Index × SBIFS)] (9)

 Modifications: Please modify line 1~6 of page 333 as follows:

-The initiator shall set its receive and transmit DMG antenna and sector as was indicated in, respectively, the TX Antenna ID and TX Sector ID subfields of the respective TDD SSW Ack frame with the End Of Training subfield set to 1, in order to receive the Announce frame transmitted by the responder at the time offset indicated by the following equation:
+Once the initiator sends a TDD SSW Ack frame with the End of Training subfield equal to 1 to a target responder, after the time offset indicated by the following equation, the initiator shall set its receive and transmit DMG antenna and sector as was indicated in, respectively, the TX Antenna ID and TX Sector ID subfields of the respective TDD SSW Ack frame with the End Of Training subfield set to 1, in order to receive the Announce frame transmitted by the responder:

-ResponderTransmitOffset – [AckCountIndex × TXTIME(TDD Ack) + (CountIndex + 1 – AckCountIndex) × TXTIME(TDD SSW) + (Count Index × SBIFS)] (10)
+ResponderTransmitOffset – [(AckCountIndex+1) × TXTIME(TDD SSW Ack) + (CountIndex – AckCountIndex) × TXTIME(TDD SSW) + (Count Index × SBIFS)] (10)